togfoxy/TacticalGridIron/README.md

 When you here the Quarterback shout "GO".

-Use the NUMPAD keys or WADX keys to move the Quarterback around the field.
+Use the NUMPAD keys or WADX keys or arrow keys to move the Quarterback around the field.

 Use the mouse to click anywhere on the field to throw the ball.